Arc Holdings: Brands

 The Group distributes its collections under 5 commercial brands.

 Consumer Goods brands

 Luminarc : Created in 1948.
 First brand of the Arc group, Luminarc offers tableware and glassware in clear or decorated glass for everyday use.

 Arcopal : Launched in 1958.
-Arcopal offers tableware in opal glass (fluosilicate) with vintage design.
+Arcopal offers tableware in opal glass (flurosilicate) with vintage design.

 Cristal d’Arques Paris : Created in 1968.

 Food Service brands

 Arcoroc : Established in 1958.
 Arcoroc offers glassware and crockery designed for intensive use to bars, hotels, restaurants and communities.

 Chef&Sommelier : Created in 2008.
 Chef&Sommelier offers high-end glassware, tableware and cutlery for the hotel-restaurant industry as well as for retailers and tasting enthusiasts.

 Division Business to Business

 This division offers bespoke glass for professional clients: factories, manufacturers of semi-finished and finished products, distributors and service providers...

 Production

 Figures

 The Group produces more than 4.3 million items per day in its four factories: on the historic Arques site but also in the United States (since 1979), in China (since 2003), and in the United Arab Emirates (since 2004).